aarontran/snr-filaments/rsch-notes-fall.md

 Bad initial guesses kill rootfinding
 ------------------------------------

-As we search outside the grid, we keep performing new fits; these are intialized from previous best fit parameters.
-But, once we've found parameter values that bracket our error threshold, we must often make a large jump in parameter space.
+Searching outside pre-tabulated grid requires new fits, initialized from previous best fit parameters.
+But, once we find parameter values bracketing our error threshold, we must often make a large jump in parameter space.

-Example consequence, filament 1, mu=0.33: best fit is B0=127.45 muG, eta2=5.678
+Example (filament 1, mu=0.33): best fit is B0=127.45 muG, eta2=5.678
-Bounding B0 from below was easy (B0 = 100.454 muG lower limit), but bounding B0
+Bounding B0 from below was easy (B0 = 100.454 muG lower limit),
-from above fails.
-We hit grid edge with B0 = 231.068 muG, eta2=99.018;
+but bounding B0 from above fails.
+We hit grid edge with B0 = 231.068 muG, eta2=99.018; we search until
-we search until B0 = 523.554, eta2=16641.
-Then, we search between grid edge
+point B0 = 523.554, eta2=16641.
+Then, we search between grid edge and new
-and this new bound (from `one_dir_root`).
+bound (from `one_dir_root`).

-But, starting fit with B0=231.068 muG, eta2=16641 = FUCK.
+But, starting fit with B0=231.068 muG, eta2=16641 fails horribly!

 The obvious contrast is to search between two adjacent search points, 1 which was found to be below threshold, 1 which was found above.